The REAL Deal Reuse Store and Environment Centre

 Please be patient – we need to weigh items going in and out, and record the municipality customers come from so we can track how we are doing.

 Prices are non-negotiable, and all sales are final.
-Cash only.
+We now accept debit, Mastercard and Visa as well as cash.

 See photos of the installation of our backyard coverall , where we keep some of the renovation materials.